Pentico/Algorithms/README.md

 # Algorithms

   All The Algorithms I have worked on

+  I will try to do atleast one each week, and when i have time I'll do More..